-Finally, it should be recognized that much of the pressure and support for the free-flow philosophy is coming from print media, both daily newspapers and major weekly magazines.
+Finally, it should be recognized that much of the pressure and support for the freeflow philosophy is coming from print media, both daily newspapers and major weekly magazines.
 Their concern is intense and historically genuine.
 But technology is quickly moving them toward government involvement in the dissemination of their messages.
-Although print and electronic media are still running on separate legal and regulatory tracks, their paths are expected to converge as print media increasingly rely on electronic information systems such as the internet to take their messages to consumers.
+Although print and electronic media are still running on separate legal and regulatory tracks, their paths are expected to converge as print media increasingly rely on electronic information systems such as the Internet to take their messages to consumers.
 The current wave of newspapers in distress or going out of business will continue.
-Their fate was predicted as early as 1980.33 Although always regulated to some degree, 34 the print media will find themselves increasingly restrained by legislative, regulatory, or court actions that are clearly inconsistent with the spirit of the United States' First Amendment rights.
+Their fate was predicted as early as 1980.37 Although the print media have always been regulated to some degree,38 they will find themselves increasingly restrained by legislative, regulatory, or court actions that are clearly inconsistent with the spirit of a free press or the United States' First Amendment rights.

 What is significant, then, is that international communication is no longer solely focused on the role of the print press and the newsgathering habits of the international news agencies, such as AP and Reuters.
-It is growing to encompass a broad range of issues that arise from the emergence of global broadcasting, global advertising, and the global economy.
-The further economic deterioration of LDCs, the pervasiveness of satellite-delivered television programming, and the ability of the internet to defy traditional means of control are all reigniting the debate about the appropriate environment for international communication, along with the appropriate role of government in global communication policy.
-This role is no longer limited to national governments but has clearly moved into international forums, particularly the specialized agencies of the United Nations.35
+It is growing to encompass a broad range of issues that arise from the emergence of the Internet, global broadcasting, global advertising, and the global economy.
+The further economic decline of LDCs, the pervasiveness of satellite-delivered television programming, and the ability of the Internet to defy traditional means of control are all reigniting the debate about the appropriate environment for international communication, along with the appropriate role of government in global communication policy.39 Good examples of the transnational problems that have arisen are the WikiLeaks founder and director Julian Assange released 251,287 pages of US embassies' cables, several of which contained embarrassing information.
+Anonymous is a group of Internet "hacktivists" who expose attempts at Internet censorship or surveillance, and who have hacked into various government websites to expose embarrassing information, for example: